DPDK/dpdk/doc/guides/prog_guide/malloc_lib.rst

-and on this occasion should find the newly created, suitable element as the size of memory reserved in the memzone is set to be at least the size of the requested data block plus the alignment - subject to a minimum size specified in the Intel DPDK compile-time configuration.
+and on this occasion should find the newly created, suitable element as the size of memory reserved in the memzone is set to be at least the size of the requested data block plus the alignment - subject to a minimum size specified in the DPDK compile-time configuration.

 When a suitable, free element has been identified, the pointer to be returned to the user is calculated, with the space to be provided to the user being at the end of the free block.